Raynor-Cerebellum-Project/RCP_analysis/README.md

-# Analysis Codes: Behavioral and Neural Pipeline for the Raynor Project
+# Analysis Code: Behavioral and Neural Pipeline for the Raynor Project

 ## Pipeline Overview
 This repository contains the analysis pipeline for processing, quantifying, and comparing stimulation trials from the Raynor experiments.